Tembi Locke

-Tembekile "Tembi" Locke is an American actress who has appeared in television shows and film.
+Tembi Locke is an American actress who has appeared in television shows and film.
 She is best known as Dr. Grace Monroe on Syfy's series Eureka and as Dr. Diana Davis in Sliders.
 Locke is also the author of the bestselling memoir, From Scratch, which was later adapted into a limited series by Netflix.

 Life and career

 Born to civil rights activist parents, she attended Alief Hastings High School in Houston.
 After high school, Locke lived for a time in Italy on a foreign exchange program.
 While there, she appeared several times on Italian television, including the Carnevale Di Venezia.
 After returning to the United States, she graduated with an art history degree from Wesleyan University, in Connecticut.
-She speaks fluent Italian.

 Locke and her husband, Rosario "Saro" Gullo, a Sicilian chef, lived and worked in Los Angeles, California.
-Her husband died in 2012.
-They have one daughter who was 7 at the time of her father's death.
-She is a vegetarian, and urban homesteader, regularly growing produce on vacant lots in the city.
-Locke is a gourmet cook, and also enjoys hiking, running and fishing.
-She is involved in several social activism programs.
+He died in 2012 from cancer.
+She married her partner Robert in 2020 whom she met in 2016.